robert/robert.github.com/_posts/2024-12-04-pymyflyspy.md

 ![image](/images/pymyflyspy/100s.png)

-However, I'm a very cautious person.
-I'm sure that airlines would rather people didn't poke around at their onboard servers, even if those people are very careful and well-intentioned and handsome.
+However, I'm sure that airlines would rather people didn't poke around at their onboard servers, even if those people are very careful and well-intentioned and handsome.
 To make sure I didn't irritate them, I came up with an even more judicious approach.

 Instead of scraping the data endpoint, I wrote a Firefox Extension.
 The extension sits there while the airline's wi-fi landing page requests the latest data from the `/info` endpoint, just like normal, every few seconds.
 The extension peeks at the data that's returned; sends the data to the `PyMyFlySpy` web server; and finally the web server writes it to the `PyMyFlySpy` database, to serve to the web frontend.
 Using a Firefox Extension like this means that `PyMyFlySpy` never interacts with the plane's info server directly.
 This means that `PyMyFlySpy` can provably never harm the server.